t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *

 <A NAME="level_3_heading_7">
-### Example #5: Mounting a Cryptoloop Volume Encrypted Using 256 bit AES and rmd160 Hash
+### Example #5: Opening a Cryptoloop Container Encrypted Using 256 bit AES and rmd160 Hash
 </A>

-This example demonstrates use of a Linux AES256 volume using the rmd160 hash to process the user's password instead of the default SHA hash.
+This example demonstrates use of a Linux AES256 container using the rmd160 hash to process the user's password instead of the default SHA hash.

 *WARNING:* Note that this example uses the "rmd160" and not "ripemd160" hash.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 			dd if=/dev/zero of=./vol_aes256_rmd160 bs=1k count=1024